NotAnyMike/ML-and-stocks/R/README.md

 ![configs][configs]

-The main problem here is that the model predicts (in the best case) the mode.
+The main problem here is that the model predicts (in the best case) the mode, the same result is obtained using the darch library and with the same `A` stock.
 The documentation of the package can be found [here](https://cran.r-project.org/web/packages/deepnet/deepnet.pdf), see the section on `rbm.train` the attribute `visible_type`, they talk about the sigmoid function when they should be talking about the type of the variables, which is set `binary` by default, and no other value works here.

 Changing the stock used in the last results, the clasification errors are the following: